geudde/attic-chest/pages/04.season-3/01.meeting-29/02.complaint/docs.md

 <div class="author">Mr Vignoles</div>

-#### The Complaint of the Members of the Attic Chest on the Delay of Opening it this Season
+<span class="title">The Complaint of the Members of the Attic Chest on the Delay of Opening it this Season</span>

 Now Brighton ev’ry day grows thinner,
 The Black-Legs scarce get a dinner,